Skip to content

 Installing IIS Web Server

-Adding the certificate to the VM from Keyvault
+Adding the certificate to the Virtual Machine from the Key vault

-To add the certificate from Key Vault to a VM, obtain the ID of your certificate with Get-AzKeyVaultSecret.
+To add the certificate from Key Vault to a VM, obtain the ID of your TLS/SSL Certificates with Get-AzKeyVaultSecret.
 Add the certificate to the VM with Add-AzVMSecret as shown below:

 $certURL=(Get-AzKeyVaultSecret -VaultName techdirectvault12 -Name techdacert).id